betastream/acq/README.md

 * **Curated query:** specific posts defined in a fixed order
 * **Criteria query:** a query built by specifying specific filters, sorting, and an optional result limit

+_TODO: Allow for the ability to reference values on-the-fly (e.g. pass in the current category name)_

 #### Criteria Query Filters

 * **Post types:** any, include, exclude